core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The first element is the array of COSE capabilities for Counter Signature Algorithm, as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}} (see Section 8.1 of {{I-D.ietf-cose-rfc8152bis-algs}}).

 * The second element is the array of COSE capabilities for the COSE key type associated to Counter Signature Algorithm, as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}} (see Section 8.2 of {{I-D.ietf-cose-rfc8152bis-algs}}).

-Examples of Counter Signature Parameters are in {{sec-cs-params-ex}}.

-This format is consistent with every counter signature algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e. with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} describes how Counter Signature Parameters can be generalized for possible future registered algorithms having a different set of COSE capabilities.

 ### Secret Derivation Algorithm ## {#ssec-common-context-dh-alg}

 Secret Derivation Algorithm identifies the elliptic curve Diffie-Hellman algorithm used to derive a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).